seemab-yamin/pdp-scraper/README.md

 ## Prompt Designing:
 ### System Prompt
-You are an expert e-commerce products data extraction assistant.
+You are a product information extraction expert.
-    You will be given a product details page data from script tags and you need to extract the following information:
+    I will provide you with JSON data about a product and its variants.
+Your task is to extract the following information:
     - Product name
     - Price (including currency)
     - SKU